lostcontrol/poupool/README.md

 This is meant as a personal project and will likely never be a fully-featured software.
 However, it would be awesome to see it running somewhere else.
-Poupool runs on a Raspberry Pi 3 Model B and most of the hardware is COST (commercial off-the-shelf).
+Poupool runs on a Raspberry Pi 3 Model B and most of the hardware is COTS (commercial off-the-shelf).
 If you want more information, feel free to contact me.

 Originally, I wanted to experiment with asyncio but finally chose to go with some more traditional